 Again, SEMrush is a SEM tool; you can use it to find details for any website.
 Make a list of popular sites in your niche, and start mining out their data using SEMrush.

-I also use SEMrush to generate more keyword ideas which leads to more traffic and thus more ad income.
+I also use SEMrush to generate more keyword ideas which lead to more traffic and thus more advertisement income.

 For example, my niche is blogging and SEO, so I can focus on similar niche blogs to get more content and keyword ideas.